dhellmann/pymotw-3/source/frameworks.rst

 integers and other types, running callbacks when an option is encountered, setting default values for options not provided by the user, and automatically producing usage instructions for a program.
+:mod:`getopt` implements the low level argument processing model available to C programs and shell scripts.
+It has fewer features than other option parsing libraries, but that simplicity and familiarity make it a popular choice.

 Interactive programs should use :mod:`readline` to give the user a command prompt.
 It includes tools for managing history,